 [ii] Origen, 210, Contra Celsum

 But just believing or accepting that the full moon is the new moon by which the month begins does not resolve the issue.
-When the moon is full, there are three nights in which the moon appears to be full.
+When the moon is full, there are three nights in which the moon appears to be full to the naked eye.
 How do we determine which one is the correct one?
 Do we use the astrological data from NASA to aid us in this?
 By using their data we can find the precise time that the moon is at its fullest lunation.
-I have only one objection with using this method; the people living in Biblical times were not privileged to have this information available to them.
+I have only one objection with using this method.
+The people living in Biblical times were not privileged to have this information available to them.
 They had to rely on observation by the naked eye.
-I challenge anyone to pick from the three seperate moons occurring on three successive nights at the time of the full moon as to which one is full without using NASA's data.
+I challenge anyone to pick from the three separate moons occurring on three successive nights at the time of the full moon as to which one is full without using NASA's data.

 This is what we follow in determining the New Moon, which we believe is the full moon.
 When the sunsets on the western horizon and is followed by the moon rising above the eastern horizon is how we determine when the moon is full.
 This can be discerned wherever one has a view of the western and the eastern horizons.
 Even though it does not always agree with the day that the data from NASA tells us is when the moon has reached its fullness, it is the only way, as far as what we have been able to observe, that is a consistent method of determining when it is full when going by observation only.
 As the time when the full moon/new moon approaches, the moon waxes fuller each night and each night at sunset it is closer to the eastern horizen, thus giving advance notice that the new moon day is approaching.

-And now to add to all that i have previously stated about the full moon being the new moon I want to add this which is probably the most conclusive argument.
-This is something that I have just recently come to realize and so I am adding it to the argument previously given showing that the full moon is the new moon.
+And now to add to all that I have previously stated about the full moon being the new moon I want to include this which is probably the most conclusive argument in favor of the full moon being the new moon.
+This is something that I have just recently come to realize in my studies and so I am adding it to the argument previously given showing that the full moon is the new moon.

 Beginning of the Month (You may click on this to go to the individual article pertaining to this subject.)